 (f) Members fall into two categories: CAs (comprising issuing CAs and root CAs, as defined in the membership criteria) and browsers (as defined in the membership criteria).
 In order for the ballot to be adopted by the Forum, two-thirds or more of the votes cast by the Members in the CA category must be in favor of the ballot, and at least 50% plus one of the votes cast by the members in the browser category must be in favor of the ballot.
 At least one CA Member and one browser Member must vote in favor of a ballot for the ballot to be adopted.

 (g) A ballot result will be considered valid only when more than half of the number of currently active Members has participated.
-The number of currently active Members is the average number of Member organizations that have participated in the previous three Forum-wide meetings (both teleconferences and face-to-face meetings).
-Working Group, subgroup, committee, PAG, and other similar meetings do not count for purposes of calculating the “number of currently active members.”
+The number of currently active Members is the average number of Member organizations that have participated in the previous three Forum Meetings and Forum Teleconferences.

 (h) The Chair will tabulate and announce the results within 3 business days of the close of the voting period.